georgbuechner/dissonance/README.md

 make install  // (re-run this step for updates also)
 ```

-These steps install `dissonance` system wide and create `.dissonance` in the home folder to
+These steps install `dissonance` system-wide and create `.dissonance` in the home folder to
 store settings and analysed musical data.

 ### Usage